A Trail of Nazi Genocide

 2. A Brief Description of Nazi Genocide 1930s to 1945

 The Nazi worldview identified groups of people unworthy of life in the German Reich.
 As they rose to power in Germany in the 1930s and throughout their war, they systematically dehumanized targeted groups and passed laws to discriminate against them.
 In the 1940s, Nazi terror increased.
 Millions were brutally terrorized, tortured, and murdered by the Nazis and their collaborators.
-The nazis focused most of their efforts on the extermination of the Jews, who were identified as the primary enemy of the German people.
+The Nazis focused most of their efforts on the extermination of the Jews, who were identified as the primary enemy of the German people.
 By 1945, the Nazis and their collaborators had murdered some 6 million Jews.
 Although the term holocaust can mean the systematic murder of a group of people, it is commonly used to mean the extermination of the Jews most evident in the large-scale gassing and burning in the death camps.

-I use the term genocide to include all people murdered by the Nazis and their sympathizers, which has been estimate at around 17 million (O’Neill, 2024, August 9).
+I use the term genocide to include all people murdered by the Nazis and their sympathizers, which has been estimated at around 17 million (O’Neill, 2024, August 9).
 Additional groups of people murdered by the Nazis and their supporters included those in the list below (see the Holocaust Encyclopedia).

 Africans or Blacks